mattsemar/dsp-personal-logistics/readme.md

 ### Buffer

-Requested items are loaded into a local buffer which requests 1 logistic vessel capacity worth at a time.
+Requested items are loaded into a local buffer which requests 1 logistic vessel capacity worth of an item at a time.
 This is done to save on warpers & energy needed by vessels for transporting items.
 It also allows for faster loading when laying down blueprints.

 The buffer is persisted locally next to your game save (using DSPModSave) so that your items won't get lost if you load up a different save.